 This short zine provides a brief introduction to insurrectionary anarchism.
 In a clear and concise manner it articulates the basic concepts of insurrectionary anarchism including, the necessity of attack, self-activity, uncontrollability, permanent conflictuality, and informal organization.
 The text originally appeared in 2001 in the now defunct anarchist publication “Killing King Abacus.”
 Despite its age, it is one of the clearest pieces on insurrectionary anarchy and largely avoids the cumbersome rhetoric and writing style that characterized many of the later attempts at explaining insurrectionary anarchism.

-Excerpt from Some Notes on Insurrectionary Anarchism
+Some Notes on Insurrectionary Anarchism

 Organization is for concrete tasks: thus we are against the party, syndicate and permanent organization, all of which act to synthesize struggle and become elements of integration for capital and the state.
 Their purpose comes to be their own existence, in the worst case they first build the organization then find or create the struggle.
 Our task is to act; organization is a means.
 Thus we are against the delegation of action or practice to an organization: we need generalized action that leads to insurrection, not managed struggles.
 Organization should not be for the defense of certain interests, but of attack on certain interests.